Amantha-J/Amantha-J.github.io/README.md

-# Amantha-J.github.io
+# About Me:

-Hello :)
+I'm a computer science student
+The name 'Amantha' comes from a typo I made late at night.
+It stood out to me as really funny.

-Fun fact, the Name 'Amantha' comes from me mispelling the name one night I use it a lot online now because its rarely taken and is unique
+I use it online a lot because its rarely taken and is uique and short.